afni/afni/doc/afni_sphinx/programs/fat_proc_imit2w_from_t1w_sphx.rst

                         options in this script ain't getting the job done and other ones have to be done (skullstripping is probably the slowest part of this set of steps).

+     -ss_blur_fwhm BBB :optional, can add in blurring during the 3dSkullStrip part of this program, in units of mm (default FWHM: 2).

       -workdir WWW     :specify a working directory, which can be removed;
                         (default name = '__WORKING_imit2w_from_t1w')